asterisk/documentation/docs/Configuration/Core-Configuration/Alternate-Channel-Storage-Backends.md

 #### **6th Place: AO2 Legacy**

-Every other backend, with the exception of Boost Multi-Index, performed *better* that the AO2 Legacy backend.
+Every other backend, with the exception of Boost Multi-Index, performed *better* than the AO2 Legacy backend.
 Not surprising really.

 #### **5th Place: AO2 Optimized**